Lucas Leiva: 2017–18 season

 Lucas made his official debut for the Rome club in a 3–2 win over league champions Juventus in the Supercoppa Italiana, on 13 August.
 His first goal for the club was in a 2–3 defeat to Zulte Waregem in the final group game of the UEFA Europa League.
 On 28 February 2018, Lucas missed a penalty during the penalty shootout in Lazio's match against Milan in the semi-finals of the Coppa Italia; which Lazio eventually lost 4–5.

 On 15 March, Lucas scored the opening goal in a 2–0 away win over Dynamo Kyiv in the UEFA Europa League round of sixteen second leg, securing a 4–2 aggregate win and advancement into the quarter-finals of the tournament.
 On 18 March, Lucas scored his first league goal for the club in a 1–1 draw with Bologna, and on 1 April, he scored in a 6–2 win over Benevento.

 He finished the season with 50 appearances in all competitions and was named the club's player of the year.

 Return to Grêmio

 On 27 June 2022, Lucas returned to Grêmio on a contract until December 2023.
-On 17 March 2023, he announced his retirement from professional football, a cardiac alteration was found the previous December.
+On 17 March 2023, he announced his retirement from professional football, following a cardiac alteration being found the previous December.